Debasmita21/Netflix/README.md

      - Added Movie title and description from TMDB nowPlaying movie api
   - Created Secondary container
    - Created 4 types of MovieList - Now playing, Top Rated, Popular , Upcoming
+   - Created Movie Card
    - Created Custom hooks for  Now playing, Top Rated, Popular and Upcoming movie list api
+- Bugfix- If the user is not signed in ,redirect him to login page and vice versa.
+-Unsubscribed to the onAuthStateChanged callback

 # Features